 Racial/Ethnic Diversity Data: Company discloses workforce demographic data and/or board demographic data.
+Board demographic data is measured as disclosure of board racial/ethnic diversity as well as the disclosed percent of non-white directors or director nominees on a company’s board.
 Company workforce demographic data is measured as three different levels of detail: Non-White Data, Detailed Data, and Intersectional Data.
 Non-White Data indicates that the company has disclosed general information about the number or share of non-white (often described as “minority”) workers; Detailed Data indicates that a company has at least disclosed either the number or share of workers who identify as Asian, Black, or Latinx; and Intersectional Data indicates that a company has disclosed the number or share of workers by gender, as well as by race and ethnicity, or information that would typically be found in an EEO-1 Report.

 Response to Mass Incarceration: Company discloses a re-entry policy, anti-prison labor policy, and/or a supplier anti-prison labor policy.
 A re-entry or fair chance policy is defined as a policy that removes employment barriers for people with criminal records.
 Anti-prison labor and supplier anti-prison labor policies are counted when a company explicitly bans voluntary or involuntary prison labor in its operations and in its supply chain, respectively.